Putin sends his constitutional proposals to Parliament

-The Kremlin-controlled lower house, the State Duma, confirmed on Monday that it has received a draft bill on constitutional proposals from the Kremlin.
-The lawmakers will fast-track the document, putting it for discussion at Thursday’s meeting.
+The Kremlin-controlled lower house, the State Duma, received a draft bill on constitutional proposals from the Kremlin and quickly scheduled the first of three required readings for Thursday.

 Putin, 67, has been in power for more than 20 years, longer than any other Russian or Soviet leader since Josef Stalin, who led from 1924 until his death in 1953.
 Under the law now in force, Putin must step down as president when his current term ends.

+Putin proposed that the constitution must specify the authority of the State Council, an advisory body that consists of regional governors and top federal officials.
+The Kremlin’s constitutional bill submitted to parliament empowers the Council to “determine the main directions of home and foreign policy,” its specific authority yet to be spelled in a separate law.

-Observers say that the proposed changes could allow Putin to stay in charge by shifting into the position of head of the State Council or moving into the prime minister’s seat after increasing the powers of Parliament and the Cabinet and trimming presidential authority.
+Observers say that the proposed changes could allow Putin to stay in charge by shifting into the position of the Council’s head.

+While proposing to give parliament more say over Cabinet ministers’ appointment, Putin emphasized that the president should retain the power to dismiss the prime minister and Cabinet ministers and remain in charge of the Russian military and law enforcement agencies.
+That makes it unlikely that Putin could opt for shifting into the prime minister’s seat as some have speculated.

+The Kremlin bill also modifies the constitution to limit a president to two terms altogether, unlike the current version containing a limit of two consecutive terms.

 Putin’s amendments include a proposal to give the constitution a clear priority over international law — a tweak seen as a reflection of the Kremlin’s irritation over the European Court of Human Rights’ rulings that held Russia responsible for human rights violations.